 “According to many of the dozen-plus current players, Hall-of-Famers, league officials, stadium employees, and virologists contacted for this article over the last week, this Moderna microchip disinformation campaign has spread throughout several NBA locker rooms and group chats.”

 Kyrie Irving has been like and following Instagram posts that allege “secret societies” are implanting microchips into COVID-19 vaccinations in a scheme to link Black people to a master computer for “a Satanic plan.”

 Kyrie Irving of the Brooklyn Nets intends to fight New York’s vaccine mandate

 Kyrie’s aunt Tyki Irving, according to Duggery, is one of a select group of individuals he considers to be his advisers.
 Kyrie is among the unvaccinated players, according to her, and he remains hopeful that the NBA will find a way for them to play this season without having to take the vaccine.

 “With so many other players choosing out outside of him, I would like to believe they would find a way,” Kyrie’s aunt adds.
 “It might be every third game,” he says.
 So you have a whole season of being involved and on the court, but with the restrictions that they impose on you.
 There may be a formula by which the NBA and the players may come to an understanding.”

 According to Duggery, about 50-60 NBA players are still unvaccinated for a variety of reasons.
-With the preseason starting in less than a week, the NBA title this year may come down to whether club is completely vaccinated.
+With the preseason starting in less than a week, the NBA title this year may come down to whether.